tebe372/MCW-Media-AI/Hands-on lab/HOL unguided - Media AI.md

 #### Tasks to complete

-1. Use the **Admin** website to upload at least one video
+1. Use the **Admin** website to upload at least one video.

 #### Exit criteria

--   Videos can be uploaded through the **Admin** website
+-   Videos can be uploaded through the **Admin** website.

 ### Task 2: View video and insights in public website

 #### Tasks to complete

-1. Access the **Public** website to play videos and view their video insights
+1. Access the **Public** website to play videos and view their video insights.

 #### Exit criteria

--   The **Public** website displays a list of videos in the database along with thumbnail images for each video
+-   The **Public** website displays a list of videos in the database along with thumbnail images for each video.

--   The **Public** website allows users to view and play videos along with the ability to view and interact with the video insights; such as video transcripts and captions translated into multiple different languages
+-   The **Public** website allows users to view and play videos along with the ability to view and interact with the video insights; such as video transcripts and captions translated into multiple different languages.

 ## After the hands-on lab